A Seattle law firm with a nationally recognized litigation practice and a renowned Pacific Northwest transaction

 Adapting to the needs of our clients

 Founded in 1978 as a real estate boutique law firm, Tousley Brain Stephens offers sophisticated litigation, transaction, and real estate services.
 Expanding over the years to meet client needs, our attorneys are nationally recognized in a multitude of complementary areas including litigation, securities, condemnation, and intellectual property.
-Our complex civil litigation experience has allowed us to excel in our nationwide class action practice, where we have recovered more than a billion dollars for our clients.
+Our complex civil litigation experience has allowed us to excel in our nationwide class action practice, where we have recovered more than two billion dollars for our clients.
 Whether clients need a superb trial lawyer or a knowledgeable business advisor, Tousley Brain Stephens is the go-to law firm.

 Trusted to resolve the toughest cases